csirobigdata/spark-hpc/docs/README.md

 _Note: On CSIRO cluster you need to load appropriate spark-hpc module before submitting the jobs _

+## <a name="devcons"></a> Develpment consideration

+Both `sparkhpc-submit` and  `spark-hpc.sh` passe the driver URL to the application in the spark.master property of SparkConf, just spark-submit does.

+In order to avoid driver disassociation errors in the log and ensure clean termination of your application use `SparkContext.stop()` method to explicitly stop the the driver e.g.:

+	val sc = new SparkContext(new SparkConf())
+	// here goes your code
+	sc.stop()  // finish working with the context

 ## Using sparkhpc-submit

 With `sparkhpc-submit` you can submit spark jobs in a way similar to using `spark-submit`, e.g.:

 	sparkhpc-submit --class WordCount -v lib/tests-core_2.10-1.0.jar ./data/lady_of_shalott.txt

+(the application jar and data file are available in the `examples` dir of our SPARK HPC installation)

 The job will be submitted with `qsub`, and you can monitor its status with `qstat` e.g.: